anitab-org/mentorship-android/README.md

 * A member can delete their account.
 * A member can change their account password anytime.

-## Project Roadmap

-To learn more about the project's goals and progress, check out [Mentorship Roadmap](https://github.com/orgs/anitab-org/projects/2).

 ## Setting up the project

 To setup the project locally read these wiki pages and follow the instructions: